Sydney Science Trail FAQs

 • Educators and supervising adults: all educators and supervising adults must purchase an educator ticket, free of charge, and are included in the attending numbers per group.
 There is no cap on supervising adults/educators.
 There must be at least one adult per 15 students to attend with each group.

-• Tickets: tickets for Diverse Learners Day must be purchased online.
-Educator tickets are required on Diverse Learners Day for all educators and supervising adults but are free of charge.
+• Tickets: tickets for the Diverse Learners Program must be purchased online.
+Educator tickets are required for all educators and supervising adults but are free of charge.

 • Mobility: if you have students with mobility issues or would like to discuss a flexible timetable without the walk between the Royal Botanic Garden Sydney and the Australian Museum, please contact [email protected] to discuss options.

-• Children under the age of 8 (non-participating siblings): please note due to limited venue space, we are unable to accommodate prams and non-participating children.
+• Children under the age of 8 (non-participating siblings): please note due to limited space, we are unable to accommodate prams and non-participating children in some workshop, show and expo venues.
 Please contact us directly [email protected] for more information.

 On the day